Minehut/archie/README.md

 ## notes

 The MinIO server does not need to be in Kubernetes, but it does need to be able to communicate with the NATS cluster to deliver the event notifications to the stream.
-The NATS cluster could also exist outside of kubernetes, but I haven not tested this.
+The NATS cluster could also exist outside of Kubernetes, but I have not tested it.

 ## deploy